 The Waste Exchange is a FREE service available to all business and industry and may be used by non-profit organisations, schools and individuals to locate materials they need.

-Vodafone and Telecom accept old equipment and have drop-off bins in their shops for phones, chargers and batteries.
+Vodafone and Spark accept old equipment and have drop-off bins in their shops for phones, chargers and batteries.

 The Starship Hospital Mobile Phone Appeal has now ended so they are no longer accepting old phones.